 Andrew studied business science and law at UCT and spent seven years in legal practice in Johannesburg and London.
 He is experienced in law for contracts, intellectual property, companies, consumer rights and data privacy, and is a non-practising attorney of the High Court of SA and a chartered management accountant.
 He holds a master’s degree in tax law (Unisa) and is a member of the SA Institute of Tax Practitioners.
-He is also the chief operating officer of digital marketing agency Quirk and sits on the boards of Red & Yellow advertising school, and a director of WPP-owned digital agency Mirum and creative agency NotNorm.
+He is also the Chief Operating Officer of the Red & Yellow advertising school, and a director of WPP-owned digital agency Mirum and creative agency NotNorm.

 IAB SA Head of Measurement (Silverstone)

 Ryan has been actively involved in data, analytics and strategy for over 10 years, across a number of different roles.
 He joined Silverstone in 2015 as Analytics Director in order to enhance and manage the data and analytics strategies across business operations in Africa and the Caribbean.
 He has recently been made Chief Strategic Officer, which has expanded his responsibilities to include group-wide strategic planning and business development.
 Ryan is also the Analytics Lead for Adjoin Media, and is responsible for utilizing data management platforms to build out valuable audiences for the project.

 Mpho has been working in the Marketing and Communication field for over 15 years.
 She has worked in the advertising industry, in both client services and strategy development roles.
 Mpho is the Chief Marketing Officer for Wunderman South Africa, a network of digital marketing advertising agencies that deliver integrated brand marketing solutions for some leading global brands.
 She is a committee member of AMASA (Advertising Media Association of South Africa) since 2014 and currently serves as committee member of the Marketing Achievement Awards Council.